 The Internet is full of blogs about hiking: what to wear, which trail to take, how to wrap your blistered foot.
-There’s no shortage of essential hiking information, but it’s not always easy to find a blog that covers what you’re actually interested in.
+There’s no shortage of essential hiking information, and advice on the right outdoor gear to use, but it’s not always easy to find a blog that covers what you’re actually interested in.
 In particular, many hiking blogs focus on the author’s local area, so if you don’t happen to be in that same area, their trail descriptions won’t be of much help.

 This list of the top 30 hiking blogs should add some variety to your blog-reading diet and provide you with the helpful tips and trails notes you need to go out on a great hike.

 I have ordered the blogs in order of alexa rank(traffic stats) correct at the time of publishing.